-Submit a Request for Graduate Examination form at least 2 weeks prior to your DRP proposal defense date.
+• Submit a Request for Graduate Examination form at least 2 weeks prior to the DRP proposal defense date.

-NOTE: The DRP proposal defense serves as your comprehensive exam.
-Your DRP Advisor CANNOT chair your proposal defense.
-The second member of your DRP committee who is a CU-Denver faculty member (approved by the Graduate College) MUST serve as the chair of your DRP proposal defense.
+NOTE: The DRP proposal defense serves as the comprehensive exam.
+The DRP advisor CANNOT chair the proposal defense.
+The second member of the DRP committee who is a CU Denver faculty member (approved by the Graduate College) MUST serve as the chair of the DRP proposal defense.

-- AT THE SAME TIME as you submit your Request for Graduate Examination form, you MUST submit your Application for Admission to Candidacy form to the School of Education and Human Development staff for review.
-SEHD staff review the application form and, if correct, send it to the Graduate School for final processing.
-If the application form is incorrect the student is responsible for revising the document and resubmitting it in advance of all required deadlines. - Register for DRP dissertation credits (DSEP 8994) using the CU-Denver Special Processing Form.
-This form will be used to register for all remaining DSEP 8994 credits through the semester you successfully defend your final DRP dissertation.
+- AT THE SAME TIME submit the Request for Graduate Examination form and the Application for Admission to Candidacy form to Dr. Scott Bauer, Associate Deal, Advanced Education and Doctoral Programs who reviews the two forms and, if correct, sends them to the Graduate School for final processing.
+If the two forms are incorrect the student is responsible for revising the documents and resubmitting them in advance of all required deadlines. - Register for DRP dissertation credits (DSEP 8991) with your DRP advisor using the CU Denver Special Processing Form.
+This form will be used to register for all remaining DSEP 8991 credits through the semester you successfully defend your final DRP dissertation and/or graduate.
 Refer to the following webpage: